 The prevalence of otitis externa or ear inflammation and pyo-traumatic dermatitis or hot-spot among this certain color are two to four times higher than other shades.
 This is almost similar to the case of white and merle dogs who are predisposed to deafness and underdeveloped olfaction ability.

-I am mentioning all of these not to discourage you from buying these colors, but simply reminding you to proceed with caution.
+I am mentioning all of these not to discourage you from buying these colors, but simply to remind you to proceed with caution.
 Dog owning isn’t an easy responsibility, more so if you aren’t wise enough to purchase a puppy without any health issues.

 You have to be informed about how colors relate to your dog’s overall health and apply this knowledge once you are choosing your pet companion.